caltechlibrary/andor/README.md

-**And/Or** is a proof of concept for a simple object repository based on Caltech Library's [dataset](https://caltechlibrary.github.io/dataset) tool.
-It provides a web-based multi-user version of dataset suitable for JSON object curation by a small group of users.
-It implements a role/object state based permission scheme enabling support for simple workflows.
+**And/Or** was a proof of concept for a simple object repository library based on Caltech Library's [dataset](https://caltechlibrary.github.io/dataset) tool.
+It implements a asynchronous service for build a web-based multi-user repository using Python suitible for a small group of users curating JSON objects. __And/Or__ takes care of creating a efficient storage model for your Python service, permissioning, access, control of those resources are then implemented as a Python web service.
+This leaves the storage system simple while allowing for easy construction of workflow oriented JSON object curation.

 Table of contents